tfer/flowtime.js/README.md

 ### Now, when we need to go further,

-I'm going to need the "drill-in/zoom-out" capability that I mentioned before, how to show that in the Overview?
+I'm going to need the "drill-in/zoom-out" capability that I mentioned before, so how to show that in the Overview?

 Say that a Topic has too many subtopics to cover on a single slide, how are we going to show "turning a corner" and running into a fresh 'marker board' on which to array the subtopic?
 I think this will need some animated transition to another 'Overview display', hopefully with a hint of where we came from.

+* * * *

-#### From here to the end is Marco Lago github README.md file
+#### From here to the end is Marco's Lago github README.md file

 ### Flowtime.js is a framework for easily build HTML presentations or websites.